-A. A Match Penalty shall be imposed on any player who deliberately attempts to injure an opponent, official, manager, coach or trainer in any manner.
-The circumstances shall be reported to the Inline Hockey Technical Commission for further action.
+a) A Match Penalty shall be imposed on any player who deliberately attempts to injure an opponent, Game Official, Manager, Coach or Team Official in any manner.
+The circumstances shall be reported to IHNZ for further action.
 A substitute for the penalized player shall be permitted at the end of the fifth minute.